All you need to know about skills builders

 There are 12 skills builder topics.
 They all link with our programme themes and cover everything girls love about guiding from outdoor adventures to learning leadership skills.

-All the topics will be announced in July, but our Innovate skills builder gives a great sneak peek of what's to come.
-As they progress through the stages of the Innovate skills builder, girls learn about design, construction, experimenting and a whole range of skills, introducing them to science, technology, engineering and maths (STEM) in a fun and relatable way.
+For example, as they progress through the stages of the Innovate skills builder, girls learn about design, construction, experimenting and a whole range of skills.
+It introduces them to science, technology, engineering and maths (STEM) in a fun and relatable way.

 We really enjoyed this and would do more fun things that we don't get a chance to do at school – Brownie unit who tested activities for the Innovate skills builder.